LiLabAtVT/I2GDS2025/Group6/README.md

 The paper's figure looks like:
 <img width="720" height="548" alt="image" src="https://github.com/user-attachments/assets/86f76cf9-ff1b-4c56-8485-d64415595501" />

 We did not normalize to 16S gene copies, as that data was not easily accessable.
-We also only used 10 samples from 1 sampling event, where the paper had multiple.
-These could explain why the data looks slightly different.
+We also only used 10 samples from 1 sampling event, while the paper had multiple.
+These differences could explain why the data looks slightly different.